 Dr Abdollah Ghavami

-Dr Abdollah Ghavami gained a PhD Human Nutrition (Cambridge University & MRC-Human Nutrition Research).
-Thesis entitled "The use of stable isotopes to measure vitamin A bioavailability from carotenoids - the effectiveness of vegetables as sources of vitamin A".
+Dr Abdollah Ghavami gained his PhD in Human Nutrition from Cambridge University and MRC-Human Nutrition Research.
+His thesis was titled 'The use of stable isotopes to measure vitamin A bioavailability from carotenoids - the effectiveness of vegetables as sources of vitamin A'.

-- Member of Institute of Food Science & Technology (MIFST) & Membership Liason Officer for the South East branch of IFST
+- Member of Institute of Food Science and Technology (MIFST), and Membership Liason Officer for the South East branch of IFST

-- Module leader for BSc in Food, Health & Consumer Lifestyles
+- Module leader for Food, Health and Consumer Lifestyles

-- International nutrition and development, focussing on global health issues in relation to malnutrition, poverty & food security
+- International nutrition and development, focussing on global health issues in relation to malnutrition, poverty and food security

 - Micronutrient and stable isotope research into human nutrition

 - Body composition and energy expenditure measurements in different population groups using doubly labelled water